-The amount of information businesses generate and use each day is increasing exponentially — and so are the costs associated with losing access to your data or applications.
-A rigorous system to protect your data from harm and recover it if and when the worst happens is a necessity.
+The amount of information businesses generate and use daily is increasing exponentially — and so are the costs associated with losing access to your data or applications.
+A rigorous system is necessary to protect your data from harm and recover it if and when the worst happens.

-But how do cloud backup and disaster recovery solutions stack up against their traditional, on-premises competitors?
-While internal servers and hard drives still have their merits, there is definitely a case to be made for the security that a cloud solution can offer.
+But how do cloud backup and disaster recovery solutions stack up against traditional, on-premises competitors?
+While internal servers and hard drives still have their merits, a case must be made for the security a cloud solution can offer.

 Cloud Computing in Accounting

-Accounting firms are always handling their clients’ sensitive data and provide critical services that their customers need on a daily basis.
+Accounting firms always handle their clients’ sensitive data and provide critical services that their customers need daily.
 Cloud solutions offer benefits that accounting companies shouldn’t be without: